thilinarmtb/NekBench/README.md

 ### Developer documentation

+- Names of the constants used in the scripts starts with `NB_` and variable names start with `nb_`.
+If you add new constants/variables, try to follow this standard.
+- `functions.sh` - is the place to put functions if you end up reusing them again and again.
+- `build.sh` - creates the directory structure for a particular benchmark run depending on the parameters given to `go.sh` script.
+- `scaling.sh / pingpong.sh` - contains logic for scaling and ping-pong benchmarks.

 ### Caveats
 * Constants in Caps, variables in lowercase
 * Case direcotry name and the case name should be the same